Eliseo Art Silva

-(Filipino Americans: A Glorious History, A Golden Legacy) 150' x 30' The First Memorial Honoring the Filipino American Farmworkers and the largest Filipino-themed mural in the United States.
+(Filipino Americans: A Glorious History, A Golden Legacy) 150' x 30', Acrylic.
+Sponsored by the Social and Public Art Resource Center (SPARC).
+The First Memorial Honoring the Filipino American Farmworkers and the largest Filipino-themed mural in the United States.
 Unidad Park, Historic Filipinotown, Los Angeles, CA.

 75' x 7', Acrylic, Immanuel Presbyterian Church, The HeART Project, Koreatown, LA, CA

 (Celebrate SIPA!)
 Acrylic on Canvas, 2' x 4', Search to Involve Pilipino Americans (SIPA) Silver Anniversary Mural.
 SIPA Main Lobby, Temple St., Historic Filipinotown, Los Angeles.